jayeclark/to-do-list/README.md

 ## Future Improvements
 Over the course of the week, I'd like to turn this into a basic Kanban board, and add animations for when tasks are completed.
 For now, I'm posting as is so that I can complete the rest of the coursework for the week and return to this
-[ ] Change the styling to mimic GitHub project kanban
+[X] Change the styling to mimic GitHub project kanban
+[X] Make notes editable
+[X] Add counter to top of column
+[X] Add drop-down menu on notes
-[ ] Change the mouse display to indicate clickable areas
+[X] Change the mouse display to indicate clickable areas
 [ ] Add tooltips on hover
 [ ] Add timers to tasks
 [ ] Change the color of tasks as the timer ticks down